-Faced with legacy systems and traditional communication estates deeply embedded into their processes, councils are increasingly turning to solution providers such as Opus for support with identifying the right contact centre solutions for their requirements and integrating these with their existing systems to drive the implementation of omnichannel public access strategies.
+Faced with legacy systems and traditional communication estates deeply embedded into their processes, councils are increasingly turning to solution providers such as Opus for support with identifying the right contact centre solutions and integrating these with their existing systems to drive the implementation of omnichannel public access strategies.

 As contact centre solutions become more accessible, where does Opus fit into the equation and what value do we deliver to local councils seeking to improve their public engagement?

 “[Local government’s technology] 2022 priorities include continuing to shift citizen interactions online, adopting cloud by default (though not for everything), increasing hybrid working for staff, automation, and cybersecurity.”

 Helping local councils to define their communication strategies

 Technology platforms are not solutions on their own.
 Before any software can be deployed and integrated into a local council’s existing infrastructure in a way that will deliver the functionality required of it, a great deal of complexity is first involved at the strategy phase.

 “Our approach is always consultative”, reveals Pete Whitehouse, another public sector expert at Opus.
 “We begin by sitting down with the council’s team to assess their current estate and find out what pain points they’re experiencing.
 We then come up with recommendations based on other successful customer deployments and also the technology options available.
 It’s about combining our sector experience with best-of-breed technology to help the council understand what’s possible so that we can build a detailed roadmap and deployment plan that will deliver the outcomes they need.”

 Many councils are receiving an unprecedented volume of citizen outreach as a result of the global pandemic and its impact on our daily lives.

 What steps can councils take to ease the pressure on their agents?

 How can they differentiate between citizens who genuinely need to interact with a human and those who can self-serve?